LegacyNsfw/Cpu32Emulator/misc/journal.md

 # 7/26/2025

-I started by creating the requirements and design markdown files in the specs directory, and gave Claude Sonnet 4 this prompt:
+I started by creating the requirements and design markdown files in the specs directory, and gave GitHub Copilot + Claude Sonnet 4 this prompt:

 > We are going to create the application described in the requirements.md and design.md files.
 What other aspects of the requirements or design should be added to these documents before we begin?